Site icon techbeatly

 Configure Your Windows Host to be Managed by Ansible

-See other articles to learn how to manage windows using Ansible
+See other articles to learn how to manage Windows using Ansible

 (Cover: Photo by Charles Parker from Pexels)

-Also Read : Automation with Ansible Guides
+Also Read: Automation with Ansible Guides

-Watch video for demo
+Watch the video for a demo

 Read: Installing Ansible